koor-tech/koor/CONTRIBUTING.md

 where a set of roles are defined for different portions of the code base and have different responsibilities:

 * **Reviewers** are able to review code for quality and correctness on some part of the project, but cannot merge changes.
 * **Maintainers** are able to both review and approve code contributions.
 While code review is focused on code quality and correctness, approval is focused on holistic acceptance of a contribution.
 Maintainers can merge changes.
-(A Rook maintainer is similar in scope to a K8s approver in the link above.)
+(A Koor Storage Distribution maintainer is similar in scope to a K8s approver in the link above.)

 Both of these roles will require a time commitment to the project in order to keep the change approval process moving forward at a reasonable pace.
 When automation is implemented to auto assign members to review pull requests, it will be done in a round-robin fashion, so all members must be able to dedicate the time needed.